Poliszuj/ProjectJuanPoliszuk/README.md

 #First file of the project

-This code was added during the feature branxh stage
+This code was added during the feature branch stage